w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 Trolls // Funny stuff // Weird stuff // Helpful stuff

 Using Android, i wrote the links to empty NTAG_213BIT emulated by Flipper Zero.

-## How to add?
-Place the folder/s or file/s onto the SD-Cards folder for NFC, used by your Flipper.

-É voila :D

-Launch them on your Flipper, hold it near a device with NFC turned on and watch :D

 ## How to create myself?